ART 1. SCOPE

 15.8 The professional shall always provide assistance to the client when a person whose personal data is being processed wishes to exercise the rights that he or she derives from the GDPR.

 15.9 In the event of a breach of the security of personal data that inadvertently or unlawfully leads to the destruction, loss, modification or unauthorised disclosure of or unauthorised access to transmitted, stored or otherwise processed personal data, the professional shall inform the client immediately.
 At the start of the assignment, the client shall notify the practitioner of the person responsible for the data processing to whom the report must be made.
-The professional shall provide all reasonably possible cooperation to the client in order to gain an insight into the seriousness and possible consequences of the infringement at the client’s premises.
+The professional shall provide all reasonably possible cooperation to the client in order to gain an insight into the seriousness and possible consequences of the client’s data breach.

 16.1 During the provision of the services, the parties can communicate electronically.
 The professional is at all times entitled to communicate with the client on a completely digital basis.
 However, it is impossible to guarantee that the electronic transmission of data can be done completely safely, without viruses or without error, and consequently such data transmissions can be intercepted, falsified, lost, destroyed, delayed or rendered unusable.
 The parties hereby recognise that no system or procedure can completely exclude such risks.

-ARTICLE 17 INDEPENDENT SERVICE PROVIDERS
+ART 17.
+INDEPENDENT SERVICE PROVIDERS

-ARTICLE 18 FORCE MAJEURE
+ART 18.
+FORCE MAJEURE

 Neither party shall be liable to the other(s) if the failure to perform its obligations is due to circumstances beyond its reasonable control, including any advice, warning or prohibition emanating from any competent local, national, foreign or supranational authority, or emanating from any new policy of either party relating, for example, to travel to particular countries or regions.
-If circumstances persist that make it impossible for a party to perform its obligations for an uninterrupted period of 30 days, either party shall be entitled to terminate the agreement by giving 15 days written notice of termination at any time after the expiry of that 30-day period.
+If circumstances persist that make it impossible for a party to fulfil its obligations for an uninterrupted period of 30 days, either party shall be entitled to terminate the agreement by giving 15 days’ written notice of termination at any time after expiry of that 30-day period.

 Without prejudice to the consequences that the law attaches to transfers of general assets or branches of industry, mergers, divisions and similar transactions, the parties may not transfer, encumber or in any way trade any of their rights or obligations arising from this agreement without the prior written consent of the other parties to the agreement.

-ARTICLE 20 INVALIDITY OF ONE OR MORE PROVISIONS
+ART 20.
+INVALIDITY OF ONE OR MORE PROVISIONS

 The invalidity, non-legality or non-enforceability of one or more provisions of these general terms and conditions or any agreement that governs the legal relationship between the parties shall in no way affect the validity and enforceability of the remaining provisions of these agreements.
 In this case, the parties shall consult each other with regard to substitute provisions which, in terms of content and scope, come closest to the invalid, non-legally valid or non-enforceable provision, taking into account the intention of the parties.

-ARTICLE 21 ANNEXES TO THE AGREEMENT
+ART 21.
+ANNEXES TO THE AGREEMENT

 Any annexes to this agreement or other agreements between the professional and the client are always an integral part of the agreement.

-ARTICLE 23 APPLICABLE LAW AND RESOLUTION OF DISPUTES
+ART 23.
+APPLICABLE LAW AND RESOLUTION OF DISPUTES